Concessional vs non-concessional contributions

 What if I exceed the concessional contributions cap?

-If you exceed the cap, then you may be notified by the ATO that you've gone over the contributions limit.
-Sometimes they give you the choice of either:
+If you exceed the cap, then you will be notified by the ATO that you've gone over the contributions limit.
+You can withdraw up to 85% of your ECC from your super fund to pay your income tax liability.

 To find out more about exceeding the contributions cap, visit the ATO website.